VanessaSuare/workshop1/README.md

 <div style="background-color: #000000;font-size: 14px ;color: #FFFFFF; padding: 10px; border: 1px solid #ccc">
     <pre>
-        python src/main.py
+        python main.py
     </pre>
 </div>

 3. Open and run the Jupyter notebook "EDA.ipynb".

-4. Finally you can see the visualization of this data in PowerBI, by opening the file WorkshopVisualization.pbix .
+4. Finally you can see the visualization of this data in PowerBI, by opening the file WorkshopVisualization.pbix.